ThomasHambach/expression.worker/README.md

 This repository is a starter-kit to get NCalc running within Cloudflare workers.
 This example uses wrangler instead of miniflare, as `node_compat` is not supported on miniflare at the time of writing.

+### Why?

+An expression parser can be useful for segmentation.
+One of the main ways is that it allows for the creation of complex and flexible segmentation rules.
+A segmentation rule is a set of conditions that determine which users or data belong to a particular segment.

+With an expression parser, developers can create complex rules by combining multiple conditions and operators.
+For example, a rule could be created to segment users based on their location, behavior, and purchase history.
+The expression parser would then parse this rule and determine which users match the conditions, and therefore belong to the segment.

+Additionally, an expression parser can also be useful for creating dynamic segments.
+These segments automatically update based on changing data, such as real-time user behavior.
+An expression parser would be used to evaluate the conditions in real-time, allowing the segment to update automatically.

+Overall, an expression parser enables more granular and accurate segmentation, making it useful for targeted marketing campaigns, personalization, and analytics.

 ## Example

 There are currently 3 expressions defined inside `src/index.ts` that match apples and turnips.